Commanchae/ExploringBCI/README.md

+Recent Update: I collected 400 observations for notes C4, D4, E4, and also doing nothing.
+The random forest model fitted (just to test predictability) is able to achieve 73% accuracy!
+Notes D4 and E4 seem to be hard to distinguish, this could be because recording it was also difficult.

 # MusicGen_BCI
 This repository is used for my personal brain computer interface (BCI) mini-project.
 As of now, the project is still on-going.
 This README file will be updated as relevant information comes in.